Lot Fourteen: Tarrkarri

+Construction of the Tarrkarri building was halted in October 2022, pending a review of the costing and funding for the project.

+A decision on the Tarrkarri Aboriginal centre was postponed until 2024, as the state government searched for philanthropic funding.
+After an initial cost estimate of $200m, a government-appointed panel led by Ken Wyatt and including Bob Carr and Australian Reserve Bank board member Carolyn Hewson, recommended in April 2023 that between $400 million to $600 million should be spent on the project in order to make Tarrkarri an internationally significant centre.
+The federal government had committed $85 million towards the project, while the SA Government had budgeted for a contribution of $115 million.
+By June 2023, the federal government had already spent $14.5 million on the project.

+Despite the April 2023 review, the government had yet to release a full report by May 2024.
+Premier Peter Malinauskas said that the plans were being considered by cabinet, stating "It's potentially a very big project, it is an important site, culturally it's significant, so we just want to make sure we get it right".
+He said that all factors would need to be carefully weighed ahead of the June budget.

 Heritage buildings

 The Sheridan Kiosk was built in 1925 as a food kiosk to serve the hospital, named to honour early settlers John and Frances Keith Sheridan.
 BB Architects' restoration of the building put it in the running for both the City of Adelaide architectural prize and the David Saunders Award for Heritage Architecture in 2021.

 The Hanson and Eleanor Harrald Buildings included Inovor Technologies (space technology) and Presagen (health technology) in June 2019, with a forecast of over a thousand people working there by the end of the summer season in 2020.

 The Bice Building, McEwin Building, Women's Health centre and the Margaret Graham building were also renovated.
 Some parts are being used by the nearby University of Adelaide.
 The other buildings were/are being demolished.

 Sculpture

 A new sculpture by Sundari Carmody, entitled One: all that we can see, is a 4 m wide a large tubular ring, fashioned from steel and with LED light at the top was unveiled in June 2022.
 The work was commissioned by Lot Fourteen, and is located in front of the Australian Space Discovery Centre.